Where in Mykonos Greece was Shirley Valentine filmed?

 The protagonist, Shirley, gives us insight into her adventures across the world, as she sought out to find a way to get out of the rut, she had found herself in, via travelling.

-The film was shot in Twickenham, Oxford Circus, Bloomsbury and St Pancras Station, yet it is most famous for the scenes filmed on the Greek Island.
+The film was shot in Twickenham, Oxford Circus, Bloomsbury and St Pancras Station, yet it is most famous for the scenes filmed on the various beaches of Mykonos.

 For the diehard fans who want to know where in Mykonos Greece was Shirley Valentine filmed and how to frequent those areas, this is certainly one to read…